 Thereafter, one trophy given for each 10 competitors.

-6. At the end of each trials season, the C.A.T.
-Trials Committee Chairman will determine the overall winner of the Pro class (Class 1A).
-The winner of Class 1A shall receive the following:
+At the end of each trials season, the C.A.T.
+Trials Committee Chairman will determine the overall winner of the Pro class.
+If the Pro class does not qualify, the winner of the Expert class will be used or the Trials Committee may decide the criteria.
+The winner shall receive the following:

 Riders shall be awarded on the basis of the number of trophies presented in a class as follows: